boldbi/bold-bi-docs/docs/working-with-dashboards/data-alerts.md

 ## Create a New Expression

-In data alert, a new option is included to create expressions with the combinations of unbounded data source columns of selected widget and multiple functions.
-For instance, [Sum(Column1) - Sum(Column2)].
+In the data alert, there is now an option to create expressions with combinations of unbounded data source columns of the selected widget and multiple functions, such as [Sum(Column1) - Sum(Column2)].

 ### Steps to add a custom expression

-1. After selecting the widget, click `Create expression columns` label at the top of filter in the data alerts screen.
+1. After selecting the widget, click on the `Create Expression Columns` label at the top of the filter in the data alerts screen.

   ![Expression-icon](/static/assets/visualizing-data/working-with-widgets/images/custom-expression-label.png)

-2. Create expression dialog box opens as follows.
+2. The create expression dialog box will open as follows:

   ![Expression-dialog](/static/assets/visualizing-data/working-with-widgets/images/custom-expression-screen.png)

-  In previous dialog box, create expressions column lists all the saved expressions of the appropriate data source.
+  In the dialog box, the create expressions column lists all the saved expressions of the appropriate data source.

-  You can add a new expression by providing values to name and expression input fields.
+  You can add a new expression by providing values for the name and expression input fields.

-  Functions and column settings drop-downs provides multiple functions and data source columns of selected widget to create expressions.
+  The functions and column settings drop-downs provide multiple functions and data source columns of the selected widget to create expressions.

 3. Click `Add` to add a default expression name in the name input field.